angelabad/angelabadme/curriculum/content/_index.md

 ###### *January 2011 - Present*
 ### Ludei - Devops Engineer

-Sole creator and manager in charge of a fully autoscaling platform tolerant to failure with thousands of users.
+Sole creator and manager in charge of a fully autoscaled and fault tolerant platform with thousands of users.
 Architect of backend / frontend / workers, created using infrastructure such as code using Terraform, Cloudformation, packer and ansible as primary tools; with technologies such as AWS: vpc, ec2, opsworks and sqs among others.
 Everything totally monitored using Cloudwatch, Pagerduty and Icinga2.

-* Implement and manage infrastructure based on Packer, Ansible y Terraform
+* Implement and manage infrastructure based on Packer, Ansible and Terraform
 * Manage the entire Amazon AWS platform: Iam, Api Gateways, Lambdas, VPCs, Sqs,  load balancers, auto-scaling
 * Monitor the entire infrastructure using New Relic, Pagerduty, Cloudwatch and Icinga2
 * Control Security for the entire system and platform: Access control, ssl, firewalls